-This conference examines the future and record so far of pupil premium - focusing on the impact on raising attainment, best practice, and the future direction of policy.
+This conference is bringing schools and a wider group stakeholders together with policymakers to examine the future and record so far of the pupil premium - focusing on the impact on raising attainment, best practice, and the future direction of policy.

 With the Government pursuing a levelling up agenda - the seminar will be an opportunity for stakeholders and policymakers to discuss:

 - the future direction of the policy - particularly concerning funding,

 - the impact of the pupil premium since its introduction in narrowing the attainment gap between disadvantaged pupils and fellow students,